TheoGicquel/L3-IrisaParser/DOC.md

 python3 -m irisaparser ./a.pdf -d ./dir1 -d ./dir2/dir2.1 -d ./dir2/dir2.2 -s -o ./out -t -x
 ```

-Now wa can use the command, press enter and it's time to remove the .txt files that we obviously don't want to parse.
+Now we can use the command, press enter and it's time to remove the .txt files that we obviously don't want to parse.

 *Refer to the **About selection** section of this help before processing this part of the example for more details about the selection process.*